6.1: How Enzymes Work

 Metal Ion or Electrostatic Catalysis

 A metal such as Cu2+ or Zn2+ can also stabilize the transition state.
 The metal must be able to bind the charged intermediate and hence the transition state.
 An oxyanion intermediate formed during the reaction of an electrophilic carbonyl C can interact with a metal, especially when there is an O on an adjacent atom which can help coordinate the metal ion.
-This charge stabilization of the developing negative in the transition state and the full negative in the intermediate is often called electrostatic catalysis, and is illustrated in the decarboxylation of a β-keto carboxylic acid Figure \(\PageIndex{5}\).
+This charge stabilization of the developing negative in the transition state and the full negative in the intermediate is often called electrostatic catalysis.
+It is illustrated in the decarboxylation of a β-keto carboxylic acid Figure \(\PageIndex{5}\).
 Coordination of Cu2+ to the β-keto carboxylic acid increases the electrophilicity of the carbonyl, making it a superior electron acceptor, which facilitates decarboxylation.
 The intermediate enolate formed in the decarboxylation is protonated, giving the more stable ketone as the product.

 Figure \(\PageIndex{5}\): Metal ion catalysis